arturgoms/arturgoms/README.md

 ## Hello

 I'm a Back-end developer at [Autodesk](https://autodesk.com/).
 I have high qualifications on Python with 5+ years of experience.
-Currently working full time lambda functions and api gateways.
+Currently working full time with lambda functions and api gateways.
 Expirience with Git and Gerrit integration, Yocto /Bitbake and Jira issue tracker, Django and django-rest framework.
 Also experience at embedded systems like ARM programming, ESP32/8266, i2C, serial, SPI protocols and linux environment.